UNINETTSigma2/helm-charts/repos/testing/rstudio/README.md

 After installing, you will be able to access the RStudio IDE through your web browser.

 [RStudio](https://www.rstudio.com/products/RStudio/) is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
-R Shiny server is also integerated in this application.
+R Shiny server is also integrated in this application.

 ## Features
 - A pre-configured R development environment accessible through a web browser